The challenges you face when first opening a small business often come as a surprise. It’s a learning process, and you grow stronger with every move.

 Forms W-2 and W-3

 Form W-2 is what you give to each employee, as well as federal and state governments.
-This lists out wages and withholdings and a lot more that you can find explained here.
+We have a great resource to help you understand your W-2 here.

 Form W-3 is the transmittal form for Form W-2, which summarizes all of the employees’ Forms W-2 information.